Winter in Boston Means Increase in Personal Injury Accidents

 With that said, anyone involved in staircase or sidewalk related accidents should be sure to document everything about the incident.
 For instance, was the handrail hastily fastened or rusty?
 Did the emergency room doctor directly or indirectly attribute the personal injuries to the fall?
 And were there any witness statements, photographs, EMT or police reports taken at the scene?

-Any resulting documentation should be saved and turned over to your personal injury attorney.
+Any resulting documentation should be saved and turned over to your Boston slip and fall attorney.
 Furthermore, victims should refrain from making statements to anyone about their respective, personal injury cases before speaking with their attorney.
 Please contact DiBella Law Offices, P.C. and schedule an appointment to learn more.